AlexanderSlivinskiy/youtubeSummarizer/README.md

 The script will fetch the video's transcript, send it to the configured LLM, and print the resulting summary to the console.

+### Limitations:
+1. Since the script is fetching the transcripts of the video, there is nothing I can do if there is no transcript provided for a video.
+2. You can might get rate-limited, but should not if you don't use this for scraping.
+3. On servers you might need a residential proxy.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.